TomWhitwell/SlowMovie/README.md

 PRs accepted!
 Big diversions from core functionality or new features may fit better as a fork of the project.

+Please read our [contributing guidelines](/.github/CONTRIBUTING.md) before submitting an issue or pull request.

 ### Contributors

 * [@TomWhitwell](https://github.com/TomWhitwell)